 Both the main and the optional secondary batteries recharge while they are installed and your notebook is connected to AC power.
-While the batteries are recharging, the battery charge indicator turns orange and the battery icon in the taskbar has a lightning bolt $\centsymbol{\cent$
+While the batteries are recharging, the battery charge indicator turns orange and the battery icon on the taskbar has a lightning bolt &.